panrg/path-properties/draft-irtf-panrg-path-properties.md

 This Section gives some examples of path properties which may be useful, e.g., for the use cases described in {{use-cases}}.

+Within the context of any particular technology, entities may or may not have insight into and be able to influence specific path elements and their path properties.
+Therefore, the path properties available in each such context may differ.
+For example, a host may have some visibility into path elements that are close, i.e., within the first few hops, or they may include path elements that are far away and/or on a different level of abstraction, e.g., the list of ASes traversed.
+The visibility of path elements and path properties to a specific entity may depend on factors such as the physical or network distance or the existence of trust or contractual relationships between the entity and the path element(s).

 Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, e.g., the MTU of an Ethernet link which only changes infrequently.
 Usefulness over time differs depending on how dynamic a property is:
 The merit of a momentary measurement of a dynamic path property diminishes greatly as time goes on, e.g. the merit of an RTT measurement from a few seconds ago is quite small, while a non-dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a specific path during the lifetime of a connection involving packets sent over this path.

-From the point of view of a host, path properties may relate to path elements close to the host, i.e., within the first few hops, or they may include path elements far from the host, e.g., list of ASes traversed.
-The visibility of path properties to a specific entity may depend on factors such as the physical or network distance or the existence of trust or contractual relationships between the entity and the path element(s).

-Furthermore, entities may or may not be able to influence the path elements on their path and their path properties.
-For example, a user might select between multiple potential adjacent links by selecting between multiple available Wi-Fi Access Points.
-Or when connected to an Access Point, the user may move closer to enable their device to use a different access technology, potentially increasing the data rate available to the device.
-Another example is a user changing their data plan to reduce the Monetary Cost to transmit or receive a given amount of data across a network.

 Access Technology: